TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 National Labor Relations Board Chair Fired.md

 - On 28 January 2025, Trump fired the Chair of the National Labor Relations Board.
 	- ` ` - [Trump fires senior labor board official in ‘unprecedented and illegal’ move | Trump administration, The Guardian, 2025](https://www.theguardian.com/us-news/2025/jan/28/gwynne-wilcox-trump-labor-board)
+	- `On its own, the National Labor Relations Board, an independent watchdog agency for workers’ rights, has 24 investigations into Mr. Musk’s companies, according to the review by The Times.` - [Elon Musk’s Business Empire Scores Benefits Under Trump Shake-Up, The New York Times, 2025](https://www.nytimes.com/2025/02/11/us/politics/elon-musk-companies-conflicts.html/)
 -